-Resoltech's OPTICAL BRIGHTNER additive (sold separatly) will provide a slightly and unique blue color to the parts when exposed under UV light.
+Resoltech's OPTICAL BRIGHTNER additive (sold separatly) will provide a unique transparent blue color only visible when exposed to the sun/UV light.

 RESOLTECH has always been concerned by the user's health and safety and all the WWA systems are solvents free and CMR components free.